Donald Merrett

 John Donald Merrett (17 August 1908 - 16 February 1954) was a British murderer and convicted fraudster also known under the name of Ronald John Chesney in later life.
-He left a wide trail of damage with him escaping with minimal punishment.
+He left a wide trail of damage but escaped with minimal punishment.
 Though he was immensely rich his crimes were mainly driven by greed.
 In his second guise he was also known as the Amazing Mr Chesney.
-A highly flamboyant character, his later friends and lovers knew him as "Ches".
+A highly flamboyant character, he was known by his later friends and lovers as "Ches".

 Early life

 Merrett was born in 1908 in Levin in the North Island of New Zealand.
 His parents were John Alfred Merrett, a consulting engineer, and his wife Bertha née Milner.
 Donald was an only child.
 The family moved to St Petersburg in Russia where the father worked installing an electricity supply in the city, but the cold climate did not suit Bertha.
 Linked to a growing estrangement with Donald's father Bertha and Donald moved to Switzerland around 1913 and Merrett never saw his father again.
 Bertha remained in the safety of Switzerland (a neutral country) for the duration of the First World War.
 Bertha cared for wounded British soldiers released from prisoner of war camps.
 She told enquirers that her husband was killed in the Russian Revolution.

 From 1920 to 1923 Merrett lived with his mother in Oamaru, New Zealand and attended Waitaki Boys' High School, as recalled by a former master at the school who tutored him.

 In 1924 Bertha returned to England and rented a cottage near Reading.
 Donald was then educated privately at Malvern College as a boarder.
 He had a reputation as being clever but badly behaved.
 He was expelled for being found in bed with a girl.

 In 1925 they moved to rental accommodation in Edinburgh.
 Merrett began studying for a BA degree at Edinburgh University.
 There is no evidence that he ever attended any lectures.
 He and his wife lived together in a large Victorian townhouse purchased by Bertha at 31 Buckingham Terrace in the fashionable and expensive Learmonth district.
 The aim was that Merrett would eventually join the Diplomatic Service.